woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/InstallWindowsManually.md

 ## What you will get 🛒

-You will end up with both Android™ and Windows on your POCO X3 Pro.
+You will end up with both Android™ and Windows on your Xiaomi Mi 9.
 Android™ and Windows will both split the internal storage.

 Android™ will boot normally, and you will have to use a PC to boot Windows when needed, unless you flash UEFI in boot partition or use M3K WoA Helper.